DavidJentes/websitedesign2022/content/about.md

 ## About the author

-David Jentes is a 13 year old programmer, author, and LCS student.
+David Jentes is a 13 year old programmer, author, speedcuber, and LCS student.
 He is a member of the programming group KygekTeam and programs various things, including this website.
 Here is a list of some things he has created:

 * Ports of some of the Minecraft plugins made by KygekTeam
 * David Calc, plus its GUI, Java, and Mystic Python variants